esp32Hydro/Automation/README.md

 As discussed above.
 The items in this list were reaonably priced and i'm sure that bigger name brand , more expensive items will work just as well.

 ### 3. Program to upload to a 38-pin WROOM ESP32 board
-As a newbie to c, C++, VSCode, Esp32, PlatformIO, Arduino development environment I have committed programming sins but the end result works.
+As a newbie to C, C++, VSCode, Esp32, PlatformIO, Arduino development environment I have committed programming sins but the end result works.
-  - Sin no 1.
-I nhave not used header files to split the code so everything is in one long Main CPP.
+  - Sin no. 1.
+I have not used header files to split the code so everything is in one long Main CPP.
 There is however plenty of bookmarkable comments.
+  - Sin no. 2.
+I have used mainly Global variables but with MQTT this seems forgivable.
+  - Sin no. 3.
+I have used simple "if then else" type programming even where loops and cases could drastically improve the code.